Who we are

 Research Assistant

-Priya is in her first year at Simon Fraser University (SFU) working toward her Bachelor of Education degree.
+Priya is in her second year at Simon Fraser University (SFU) working toward her Bachelor of Education degree.
 Prior to SFU, Priya kept busy in high school alongside being enrolled in a dual credit program.
 This allowed her to complete the Early Childhood Educator Assistant (ECEA) certification.
 She worked as one of the youngest ECEAs in the lower mainland and learned that working and advocating alongside children was her passion.
 Now, as a university student, Priya continues her journey to explore and understand social issues and their impact on educational and societal systems.
 With a busy schedule, Priya values self-care by choosing at least one thing a day to bring her joy; this may be going to the gym, spending time with family and friends or watching a good movie.

 Annika Puls